Last Updated on

-- Have fun time with the whole family.
-Plan outings, vacations, movies, picnics and let them bond with each other.
+- Have dedicated quality time with the whole family.
+Plan outings, vacations, movies, picnics, and let them bond with each other.

 - Make a schedule for things that they would have to share.

-- If required, seek professional help to resolve sibling rivalry disorder.
+- If required, seek professional help to resolve sibling rivalry.

 2. When One Sibling Is Handicapped

-Parenting comes with its own challenges and it can multiply if one of the siblings has special requirements in terms of physical or emotional needs.
-Parent will need to spend more time with the handicapped child and balance their time with the non-handicapped sibling.
-Parents end up being pre-occupied in caring for handicapped sibling and ignoring the needs of the other child.
-This can lead to lots of resentment and hatred at some point in life.
-This tension can be relieved by involving your kids in care and spending quality time with them.
+Parenting comes with its challenges, and these increase significantly if one of the siblings has special requirements in terms of physical or emotional needs.
+Parents will need to spend more time with this child and balance their time with the other sibling.
+Parents end up becoming preoccupied with caring for the sibling with special needs and ignoring the other child’s needs.
+This situation can lead to lots of resentment and hatred at some point in life.
+This tension can be relieved by involving your kids in the tasks required to care for the special needs child and spending quality time with them.

 3. When One Sibling Is Gifted

 Taking care of more than one child is no walk in the park.
 Sibling rivalry is an inevitable part of growing up with kids who have siblings.
-Your job as a parent is to manage the conflict to a level where it can be turned into an opportunity for your children to grow as individuals.
+Your job as a parent is to manage the conflict to a level where it can become an opportunity for your children to grow as individuals.